Methicillin-resistant Staphylococcus aureus (MRSA)

 Symptoms

 It is normal for healthy people to have staph on their skin.
 Many of us do.
 Most of the time, it does not cause an infection or any symptoms.
-This is called "colonization" or "being colonized."
+This is called colonization or being colonized.
 Someone who is colonized with MRSA can spread it to other people.

 A sign of a staph skin infection is a red, swollen, and painful area on the skin.
 Pus or other fluids may drain from this area.
 It may look like a boil.
 These symptoms are more likely to occur if the skin has been cut or rubbed, because this gives the MRSA germ a way to enter your body.
 Symptoms are also more likely in areas where there is more body hair, because the germ can get into hair follicles.